Training / Certification Paths

 According to Payscale, IT professionals with a Check Point Certified Security Administrator (CCSA) certification can expect to earn around $89,000 (USD) per year.
 A Check Point CCSE makes an average of $103,000 (USD) per year.
 Similar figures are not available for CCSM, but one might expect it to be even higher.

-CBTNuggets considers the CCSA as one of the easier certifications to get for those trying to break into the information security field.
-And CCSA certification cost is reasonable compared to other certifications.
-Taking into account the earnings potential for Check Point certified IT professional, it's well worth considering.
+CBT Nuggets considers the CCSA one of the easier certifications for those trying to break into the information security field.
+Additionally, CCSA certification cost is reasonable compared to other certifications.
+Taking into account the earnings potential for Check Point certified IT professionals, it's well worth considering.

 Check Point Certification Training

-CBT Nuggets current offers the following Check Point video training by trainer Keith Barker.
-He has more than three decades experience in IT and holds numerous IT security certifications.
+CBT Nuggets currently offers the following Check Point video training by trainer Keith Barker.
+He has more than three decades of experience in IT and holds numerous IT security certifications.

 In addition to quality, entertaining video training created by expert-level trainers, CBT Nuggets provides everything a learner needs to study for IT certification exams, including virtual labs, supplemental files, practice exams, and access to a robust Learner Community.